'Anyone can get it,' Trump supporters shocked at diagnosis, unwavering in support

 The reactions reflected a longstanding pattern - Americans are largely settled in their views on Trump.
 A Reuters/Ipsos poll published on Thursday showed Biden holds a 9-point lead over Trump, the same margin in six of the last seven national polls, a period of time that has seen the death of Supreme Court Justice Ruth Bader Ginsburg and Tuesday night’s chaotic debate.

+“Ha ha ha, you’re a knucklehead.
+You should’ve wore one (a mask),” he said of Trump.

+“Yeah, he undersold it...I think he got it wrong ...
+I’ve always been a Republican.
+I voted for Donald Trump, but I can’t see myself voting for him a second time.”

-In Bangor, Pennsylvania, Trump supporter Jack Cooper, a 70-year-old retired electrician, said the president was paying the price for underestimating the virus’s dangers.
-He said, however, that would not stop him for voting for Trump again.
+In Bangor, Pennsylvania, Trump supporter Jack Cooper, a 70-year-old retired electrician, also said the president was paying the price for underestimating the virus’s dangers.

 “He’s getting a taste of his own medicine,” said Cooper, who lives in a crucial swing district.
 “He was fooling around without a mask in big crowds.
 It’s like bringing a pit bull into a big crowd — something is gonna happen.”

+Even so, Cooper said it would not stop him for voting for Trump again.

-Reporting by Ernest Scheyder in Warren and Nick Brown in Bangor; Additional reporting by Norma Galeana in Palm Springs; writing by Scott Malone and David Brunnstrom; editing by Grant McCool
+Reporting by Ernest Scheyder in Warren and Nick Brown in Bangor; Additional reporting by Norma Galeana in Palm Springs and Omar Younis in Huntington Beach; writing by Scott Malone and David Brunnstrom; Editing by Grant McCool and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.